dowosage/dowosage/README.md

-    👨‍🎓 Bachelor of Science in Information Technology - WGU 📚 Master of Business Administration - WGU  - in progress 📚 Master of Science in Management & Leadership - WGU - in progress 📊 Data Science certifications from IBM & Cornell
+    👨‍🎓 Bachelor of Science in Information Technology - WGU 📚 Master of Business Administration - WGU
+    📚 Master of Science in Data Analytics - WGU - in progress 📊 Data Science certifications from IBM & Cornell
     📋 Project Management certification from CompTIA
     🛡️ Cybersecurity & Cloud certifications from CompTIA & AWS